Recovery Management Solutions Harassment?

 Are you receiving any harassing phone calls from any of the following numbers?

 If the answer is yes, then you are receiving calls from a known Recovery Management Solutions (RMS) number.
 You may be a victim of RMS phone harassment.
 The list above is not all the numbers that RMS uses.
-The calls can be from a different number and it still be RMS calling you.
+The calls can be from different phone numbers and it still be RMS calling you.
 It is important to manage all communications with RMS carefully and keep records of every interaction.
 Under the law, you have the right to limit or stop further communication from RMS.
 If you feel harassed, you should request in writing that RMS cease further communication.
 Contact our office right away so we can start the process to stop RMS from calling you illegally.
 Above all, no one should live with harassment!

 Credit Report and Debt